davidteddy/chocolate_pizza/README.md

 To ensure all web-fonts load, run on a webserver

 ###With gulp and browser-sync
-Install gulp and browser-sync from package.json using npm or bower
+Install gulp and browser-sync from package.json using npm or yarn

 install with yarn:
 `yarn install`